-eeai is a welcoming, inclusive, independent, secular and eco-sustainable membership association of professional practitioners who observe the reciprocal need for and value of healing for all human and other-than-human nature
+eeai is a welcoming, inclusive, independent, secular and eco-sustainable membership association of professional practitioners and subscribers who observe the reciprocal need for and value of healing for all human and other-than-human nature

 The eeai community consists of our members –professionally accredited practitioners (eg. Counsellors, Psychotherapists and Psychologists) and subscribers -Nature lovers, eeai supporters, those interested in sustainability (eg. gardeners, service users, climate change awareness advocates, walkers and hikers, farmers, mental health advocates, architects, environmentalists, planners) and a rich and varied group of people who subscribe to the mission, aims, ethos and work of the eeai and its members.

 A team of active members and subscribers make up our volunteers who serve on the eeai committee or generously offer their presence, time and expertise in other ways to coordinate and further the eeai.
 Find out more about volunteering.

 We are quite unique amongst professional membership organisations as we ensure not alone a listening ear, but representation at the association’s decision-making table for its valued community.